-- i. whether a final offset will be given for the contribution

-- ii. if a final offset is to be given:

-- a. the infrastructure Works Offset Value
+- i. whether a final offset will be given for the contribution - ii. if a final offset is to be given: - a. the Final Offset Value for the Works Contribution, - b. the Final Offset Value for the Land Contribution, or - iii.

-- b. the infrastructure land offset value

-- iii.
 Where an applicant's offset claim has not been accepted, the MEDQ will provide written notice of reasons for rejecting the applicant's request.